 If your text shows that you are technically proficient and you only want/need a style edit, we can negotiate a lower price.
 Please contact me to discuss.

-If, after I have performed an initial edit and you have made changes, I will do a new pass through your document for 25% of the initial fee, provided your rewrite is not more than 25% of your original manuscript.
-I will discuss with you any initial edits you elected to reject so as not to repeat past work.
+If requested, and after I have performed an initial edit and you have made changes, I will do a second pass through your document for 40% of the initial fee, provided your rewrite is not more than 25% of your original manuscript.
+I will discuss with you any initial edits you rejected so as not to repeat past work.

-The term story edit is used when working on fiction but applies equally to non-fiction.
-A story edit deals with story structure, character analysis and development, and manuscript flow; with non-fiction I report on such things as tone, structure, argument, and flow.
-A story edit provides a written analysis of the manuscript’s strengths and weaknesses and includes suggestions on how you might address the latter.
-This edit should ideally be done prior to a copy edit, since a story edit often results in a significant rewrite.
-However, some authors find that a story edit done in conjunction with a Level II edit provides them with everything they need to prepare their manuscript for publication.
-Which direction you go depends on your confidence in your manuscript, your ability to follow the style guide and self-edit after you rewrite, and whether or not you have already received feedback on your work.
+The term story edit is used when working on fiction, manuscript review when applied to nonfiction.
+A story edit deals with story structure, character analysis and development, and manuscript flow; with nonfiction I report on such things as tone, structure, argument, and flow.
+The result is a detailed* written analysis of the manuscript’s strengths and weaknesses and includes suggestions on how you might address the latter.
+This edit should be done prior to any manuscript editing, since a story edit often results in a significant rewrite.

-A substantive edit is a rewrite performed to address issues found in a story edit, or may be done without the initial story edit if all parties agree which issues need to be addressed.
+A substantive edit is a rewrite performed to address issues found in a story edit.
 A substantive edit is, as the name suggests, substantially more work, and this is reflected in the cost.
-A fee will be negotiated after I have had the opportunity to read the manuscript and can ascertain the degree of assistance required.
+A fee will be negotiated that reflects the degree of assistance required.

-I offer developmental editing services at any stage of your project from inception onward.
-The fee will be negotiated after discussion of the scope of your project, its current state of development, and, if a manuscript is available, a preview of the work to date.
+I offer development editing services at any stage of your project from inception onward.
+The fee will be negotiated after a discussion of the scope of your project, its current state of development, and, if any part of the manuscript is available, a preview of the work to date.